typesense/typesense-website/docs-site/content/guide/laravel-full-text-search.md

 </Tabs>

+## Step 6: Backfilling Existing Data

-After which, you can import the data into Typesense by running the following command:
+You can import the data into Typesense by running the following command:

 <Tabs :tabs="['Shell']">